Rohan believes that being able to recognize infatuation when it occurs is a sign of maturity.

 Considers physical beauty to be of secondary importance

-One or two experiences of infatuation in the teenage years are almost a certainty.
-However, repeatedly becoming infatuated is a sign of immaturity.
+Experiencing infatuation as a teenager years is normal.
+However, repeatedly becoming infatuated with people is a sign of immaturity.

-Confront the reality of people around you.
-Realize that everyone is human and prone to weaknesses.
-No one, he or she, is your perfect match.
-True love is always an imperfect match.
+It's important to face reality and realize that everyone is human and prone to weakness.
+No one is your perfect match—true love is always an imperfect match.

 Get into the habit of listening to opinions contrary to your own, as and when you encounter them.
-This is a healthy habit that will widen your perspective of life.
+This is a healthy habit that will widen your perspective in life.

-Very importantly, and I recommend this useful practice.
-Pick out a trustworthy and elderly person of your own gender, a mature person, to confide in.
-It is good to let off emotional steam once in a way.
-A mature person is capable of handling it without becoming judgmental, and in the process, will also give you precious guidance and a new understanding.
-You do not need to share every little element of your life with such a person, or for that matter, with anyone, but if anything is troubling you and affecting your functioning, you must get it off your chest.
+Another helpful tip that I recommend is to seek a trustworthy and mature confidant of your own gender to confide in.
+It is good to let off emotional steam once in a while.
+A mature person is capable of listening to you without becoming judgmental, and in the process, they should also give you precious guidance and help you understand the situation.
+You do not need to share every little detail of your life with this person—or with anyone, for that matter—but if anything is troubling you and affecting your daily life, you should get it off your chest.

 Love is friendship that has caught fire.
 It is quiet understanding, mutual confidence, sharing and forgiving.
 It is loyalty through good and bad times.
-It settles for less than perfection and makes allowances for human weaknesses.— Ann Landers
+It settles for less than perfection and makes allowances for human weaknesses.

 If you found this article meaningful, or if you want to share your experience(s) of infatuation or love with others, use the comments section below.